Mirror lens test

 While the quality of the image provided by the Sigma 600 is visibly much worse than that provided by a good 300 mm refractor lens, the results with the Sigma 600 are not that bad, if compared with a cheap consumer zoom at 300 mm used with a 2x teleconverter.
 In fact, based on previous tests, I should expect roughly comparable results.
 Typically, consumer zooms provide a maximum aperture of f/5.6 to f/6.3 at 300 mm, so their effective aperture becomes f/11 to f/13.
 In this respect, the Sigma 600 is a 1 to 1.5 stops faster lens.
 Its main drawbacks are the lack of autofocus (however, also with a consumer zoom you are very likely to be forced to use manual focusing in these conditions), and the rendering of out-of-focus points of light as doughnut-shaped halos (which is an unavoidable consequence of their optical construction).

 Thus, a comparison between a cheap consumer zoom with 2x teleconverter and a mirror lens leaves no clear winner.
 A second-hand mirror lens of comparatively good quality does make a cheap and viable introduction to super-telephotography, unless you need better quality and/or already have a 300 mm telephoto lens that can accept a teleconverter without significant losses of performance.
 However, to avoid disappointments, you should avoid buying a decidedly bad mirror lens.
 Stay clear of the very cheap ones currently sold on eBay (Opteka, Samyang and the like).
 They are not worth even their low prices.
 Probably you should pass up also on Soviet and Russian models, both old and new (e.g., Rubinar, MTO, Zenitar) and Chinese ones (Seagull/Haiou, which might be interesting only as a collector's item).
 Do not buy a Vivitar Solid Cat (also a collector's item, not a lens to use).
 Do not use a small astronomical telescope (unless you already own one for different purposes).
 Instead, try to get a second-hand Reflex Nikkor 500 f/8 (especially the most recent model, with a red line on its barrel) or the Sigma 500 mm f/8 and 600 mm f/8.
 The Tamron 500 mm f/8 is probably a re-branded Sigma (or vice versa), and a comparable performer.
-There might be a few more Japanese mirror lenses of acceptable quality, but I have no first-hand experience with them (e.g., the Kenko 500 mm f/5.6, of which I know nothing, and the Sigma 500 mm f/4, probably the fastest mirror telephoto ever made).
+There might be a few more Japanese mirror lenses of acceptable quality, but I have no first-hand experience with them (e.g., the Kenko 500 mm f/5.6, of which I know nothing, and the Sigma 500 mm f/4, perhaps one of the fastest mirror telephoto ever made).